 Dozens Hurt in China Plane Fire

-HONG KONG (AP) _ A China Airlines jet caught fire and flipped over while crash-landing at Hong Kong’s airport in a tropical storm Sunday evening, killing two people and injuring at least 188 of the 315 people aboard, witnesses and officials said.
+HONG KONG (AP) _ A China Airlines jet caught fire and crash-landed at Hong Kong airport in a tropical storm Sunday evening, killing one woman and injuring more than half of the 315 people aboard.

-Flight CI642 from Bangkok, Thailand, was thrown off balance by ``an overly hard side wind″ as the pilot tried to land the MD-11 in Tropical Storm Sam, said Scott Shih, a spokesman for China Airlines at the carrier’s headquarters in Taipei, Taiwan.
+Flight CI642 from Bangkok, Thailand, was thrown off balance by ``an overly hard side wind″ as the pilot tried to come down in Tropical Storm Sam, said Scott Shih, a spokesman for China Airlines at the carrier’s headquarters in Taipei, Taiwan.

-``The flight was on fire before it landed,″ said an American businessman who saw the accident from an airport restaurant where he was waiting on a flight to China. ``It left a trail of fire, five or six times as long as the plane.
+``The flight was on fire before it landed,″ said a U.S. businessman who saw the accident from an airport restaurant where he was waiting for a flight to China. ``It left a trail of fire, five or six times as long as the plane.
 They seemed to have problems containing the fire.
 It was so windy.″

-Taiwan cable station TVBS reported most of the passengers were Thai nationals.
+Taiwan cable station TVBS reported that most of the passengers were Thai citizens.

-The plane was surrounded by fire engines and ambulances and the Airport Authority closed Chek Lap Kok as well as an express train that takes people from downtown Hong Kong to the airport.
+The plane was surrounded by fire engines and ambulances, and the Airport Authority closed Chek Lap Kok as well as an express train that runs between downtown Hong Kong and the airport.

-Operations were disrupted earlier Sunday at Chek Lap Kok as Tropical Storm Sam battered the territory.
-Some passengers reported their inbound flights had been diverted temporarily because of the heavy winds.
+Operations were disrupted at Chek Lap Kok earlier Sunday as Tropical Storm Sam battered the territory.